 After taking office in 2013, Cruz made a name for himself with his speeches and tactics.
 He was instrumental in bringing about the government shutdown that year after his 21-hour speech against President Barack Obama's healthcare plan.
 Holding the Senate floor, Cruz tried to convince his colleagues to cut funding for the program.
 He also used his time to read a story to his daughters and share passages from one of his favorite books, Atlas Shrugged, by Ayn Rand.

-Cruz's actions have drawn the ire of some of the more seasoned "establishment" Republicans.
+Cruz's actions drew the ire of some of the more seasoned "establishment" Republicans.
 According to The Huffington Post, Senator John McCain said that Cruz, along with fellow ultraconservatives Rand Paul and Representative Justin Amash, were "wacko birds" who got the most media attention.
 "I think it can be harmful if there is a belief among the American people that those people are reflective of the views of the majority of Republicans," said McCain, adding, "They're not."

 In 2014, Cruz renounced his dual Canadian citizenship, though his eligibility to run for president was not in jeopardy.